wrabelk/immuta-blog/content/en/docs/How-to guides/wrabel-banana-bread.md

 ## What's Next?

-As knowledge expands, readers' purpose for reading (and interest in the subject) changes.
+As our knowledge expands, our purpose for reading (and interest in the subject) changes.

 Now that you've seen the how-to guide for making banana bread, maybe you realize you need to understand how to properly melt butter or fold ingredients into a batter.